Annibor/financial-freedom-calc/README.md

 ## Languages

 - This CLI was built using python.
-- Other languages in the program are html and javascript, but I haven't used them, becase they where already in the template we students have to use to create the project from the start.
+- Other languages in the program are html and javascript, but I haven't used them, because they where already in the template we students have to use to create the project from the start.

 ## Software